z00bean/Neural-Decision-Forests/README.md

 # Results

-Not spending much time on picking hyperparameters and without bells and whistles, I got the accuracy results(obtained by training $\pi$ and $\Theta$ seperately) as follows:
+Not spending much time on picking hyperparameters and without bells and whistles, I got the accuracy results(obtained by training $\pi$ and Θ seperately) as follows:

 | Dataset | sNDF | dNDF |
 | - | :-: | -: |